-SOLUTION: Amend Iowa Code §459.304 to enable counties to collect a Master Matrix review fee and to enable counties the option to require a pre-application review of an applicant's Master Matrix score prior to the formal submittal by the applicant of a Construction Permit Application to the Iowa Department of Natural Resources.
+SOLUTION: Amend Iowa Code §459.304 to enable counties to collect a Master Matrix review fee and to require an optional pre-application review of an applicant's Master Matrix score prior to the formal submittal by the applicant of a Construction Permit Application to the Iowa Department of Natural Resources.

-Publishing Notices
+Publishing Resolutions

-PROBLEM: It is a costly requirement for counties to publish all notices in newspapers.
-Counties currently spend in excess of \$3 million per year in taxpayer dollars publishing various notices and other required documents in the newspaper.
-There are other options that would be much less costly and more accessible to local citizens.
+PROBLEM: It is a costly requirement for counties to publish complete text of all resolutions in newspapers.
+There are other options that would be much less costly to taxpayers and more accessible to local citizens.